 The HCP major prepares students for leadership roles in careers in health policy analysis that require a strong foundation in the natural sciences.
 The HCP major also prepares students for careers that combine clinical health care with involvement in the broader health care system and public policy.

 While the health care and policy sector is expected to grow overall, HCP students will help fill an important niche that is poised to grow even faster.
-The HCP major prepares students whose strong training in natural sciences will make them better health care administrators and policy makers.
-The HCP major will also prepare students for careers in the pharmaceutical industry, a rapidly growing part of the health care sector.
+The HCP major prepares students whose strong training in natural sciences will make them better health care administrators, professionals, and policy makers.
+The HCP major also prepares students for careers in the pharmaceutical industry, a rapidly growing part of the health care sector.
 Upon graduation, we anticipate many HCP students will pursue medical school, graduate programs in health administration, or even start a career as a health analyst.

 The HCP students who pursue medical degrees also fill an important niche.
 Many analysts point to the vital role physicians can play not just in clinical care but in leadership positions in the health care system and health policy.
 An article in the American Medical News points to the growing trend of combining clinical practice with administrative and leadership duties: “Physicians are viewed as more important than ever to closing the divide between clinicians and the administration as they try to create accountable care organizations, reduce readmissions, improve care and implement medical records.”
 Harvard health economist David Cutler has argued that although “the thought of ‘corporate medicine’ makes patients and providers panic,” the US health care system can evolve into a new model where “Doctors would be integral to making such health systems work instead of being dictated to by unaccountable corporations.”